chreke/learn-ansible/README.md

  * Configure the app so everything works together

- * Open up ports for local development.
+ * Provide a local "dev" setup and a "live" setup

- * Mount the application files on the local file system.
+ * The "live" setup should use separate servers for the application and the database

- * Provide separate "live" and "dev" plays

 Setup
 -----